La Trobe recognises that family violence is a serious issue in our community that it has worsened amidst COVID-19.

 Family violence is a serious crime and there is never an excuse for it.

-Our Speak Up staff are trained to provide members of La Trobe University with advice, information and referrals regarding family violence.
-Speak Up can assist with:
+Our Safer Community team are trained to provide members of La Trobe University with advice, information and referrals regarding family violence.

 - empower you to make your own choices.
-Speak Up would never force, coerce or encourage you to leave the relationship but instead assists by providing information and when appropriate, referrals to external and internal support services.
+Safer Community would never force, coerce or encourage you to leave the relationship but instead assists by providing information and when appropriate, referrals to external and internal support services.

 - if you were wanting to leave the relationship we can provide information regarding applying for a personal safety order (intervention order) through police or direct application to a Magistrates’ Court as well as